Q: Why did Extension commission this report?

-A: Many Extension programs, including 4-H, are holistic, multifaceted, and provide both immediate and long term benefits.
+A: Many Extension programs, including 4-H, are holistic, multifaceted, and provide both immediate and long-term benefits.
 It is especially challenging to express these benefits in dollar terms.
 To measure the impact of Extension’s hundreds of programs and interventions on these complex issues, the authors developed tractable scenarios and examples.
 For example, one measure associated with 4-H is the increased lifetime earnings youth who go on to complete their college degree, as a result of their 4-H experience.

 Q: My county provides local funding for Extension.
 Are taxpayers getting their money’s worth?

-A: Extension is active in every County in Illinois.
+A: Extension is active in every county in Illinois.
 Each Extension unit develops unique, locally-adapted plans of work designed to meet local needs, which are developed and approved with the guidance volunteer councils made up of residents and community leaders.
 Counties, community foundations, businesses, and individual donors contribute locally, and Extension helps leverage these investments.
 The State of Illinois matches local funds for Extension pursuant to the County Cooperative Extension Law (505 ILCS 45).
 Federal funding for Extension under USDA-NIFA also requires a local match.
-In addition to state and federal funds spent local, Extension receives substantial federal, state, and foundation grants that support local programs.
+In addition to state and federal funds spent locally, Extension receives substantial federal, state, and foundation grants that support local programs.
 This report demonstrates that Extension spending and programming generates substantial economic benefits.

 Q: Does this report tell us the “return on investment” (ROI) for University of Illinois Extension?